What I mean is the name of my freelance writing and editing efforts is now what some have told me is official for an online business entity.

 Sometimes it seems people forget that no one is perfect.
 For writers, our mistakes are more public than others.
 Yes, they can be damaging at times.
 But it’s my experience that it’s never intentional.
 (I can’t vouch for those who write for less-than-reputable sources.
 I can’t know what their motivation might be and my only advice is to do a little research into the company or site that publishes stories that give you qualms or doubts about their accuracy.)

-Anyway, I started this blog on a happy note and got a little sidetracked.
+Anyway, I started this blog post on a happy note and got a little sidetracked.
 I’m excited about where I’m headed professionally and am happy personally.
 I know there will likely be more twists and turns ahead, that’s what we call daily living.

 It’s all about how we respond and what we do about those changes and hurdles that define us as a person.